 2. Mason Jars

 Line up a row of Mason jars on a countertop or a shelf and fill them with various loose ends.
 One for hair ties, one for thick bracelets that won’t tangle, one for watches, etc. If you’d rather not see what’s inside, paint them cool colors and label the bottoms.
 This also works in your bathroom vanity for beauty products you don’t reach for every day.
+Just be sure to separate them by type (lipsticks with lipsticks, eye shadows with eye shadows, etc.)

 3. Shoe bags (but not for shoes)